California braces for long lines at Super Tuesday primary

 SAN FRANCISCO (AP) — Officials in California are bracing for long lines and urging patience as voters cast ballots on “Super Tuesday” in what could be record turnout for a presidential primary election.

+There was a steady stream of voters at San Francisco’s City Hall early in the afternoon but officials said they expected crowds to grow later in the day.

-A fraction of the 20.7 million registered voters in the heavily Democratic state has already returned ballots in early voting, which started last month.
-Officials expect the bulk of ballots to be cast Tuesday.
+A fraction of the 20.7 million registered voters in the heavily Democratic state already returned mail-in ballots in early voting, which started last month.

+Officials expected many more mail-in ballots to arrive Tuesday because many voters waited to see results from other primaries, like last weekend’s South Carolina contest, before mailing in their ballots.

+“We got 20,000 ballots in the mail today and many people are showing up at the polls and dropping off their mail-in ballots,” said John Arntz, director of San Francisco’s Department of Elections.

 Enthusiasm is high among Democrats eager to elect a candidate they hope can oust President Donald Trump in the fall, and California moved up its primary from June to March so voters could weigh in earlier.